12 Apr 2025

 Ministry of Education, Culture and Science; Amsterdam Fund for the Arts; Municipality of Amsterdam; VriendenLoterij Fonds; International Institute of Social History; Het Documentaire Paviljoen (IDFA); and Nieuwe Instituut.

-The silkscreen-printing workshop are facilitated and supported by the team from Plaatsmaken.
+The silkscreen-printing workshop is facilitated and supported by the team from Plaatsmaken.